Pine Script alertcondition(): Build Custom TradingView Alerts

 message="Fast MA crossed below slow MA - bearish pressure increasing")

-- User inputs: People can adjust the MA periods without touching the code
+- User inputs: Adjust the MA periods without touching the code

 - Visual feedback: You see the moving averages on your chart